 Balancing short-term and long-term perspectives

 Companies often find it tough to balance short-term requirements and long-term goals.
-‘What should we focus on when coming up with scenarios?’ is a question that plagues CFOs and other executive leaders when they decide to do scenario planning.
+“What should we focus on when coming up with scenarios?” is a question that is top of mind for CFOs and business leaders when they decide to do scenario planning.

 To some extent, that question can be answered by looking at the potential impacts of different uncertainties on the business.
-However, some impacts may not be as immediate as others, so which do you prioritize?
-Choosing which uncertainties can focus on when they can impact your business on different timeframes can indeed feel like a tightrope exercise.
+However, some impacts may not be as immediate as others, so what you need to prioritize can be a challenge.

 Scenario planning is critical to success in SaaS